jack0son/wact/README.md

 _**Wactors** are made out of **Nactors**._

 Nact is a compact message-oriented middleware which facilitates message based communication between isolated entities called actors.
-The actor model enables enables functional programming as it relegates all state mutations to the edge of the domain logic by using a sequential execution lifecycle within each actor.
+The actor model enables functional programming as it relegates all state mutations to the edge of the domain logic by using a sequential execution lifecycle within each actor.